rimshub/project-van-life/README.md

 - miragejs for mock API

 NOTE:
-- Host pages should be accessed after login but for the sake of this project, I have made it public.
+- Host pages should be accessed after login.
+For the sake of simplicity use:
+    Email: 123
+    Password: 123